About INSPIRE

 Individuals with cancer often endure unaddressed loss of function and physical disability during the course of their illness.
 Loss of function can have devastating effects on individuals living with cancer, leading to difficulties participating in their everyday activities, social engagements, and overall loss of independence.

-Palliative rehabilitation is an approach that empowers individuals to live fully and to experience the highest quality of life possible.
+Palliative rehabilitation is an approach that aims to empower individuals to live fully and to experience the highest quality of life possible.

 This involves: